GautamBatta73/Heritage-College-PEA/2ndYear/Physical_Data_Model/readme.md

 # Happy Valley Kennels Database Model

-This the the databse file and physical model for the Happy Valley Kennels (HVK) Reservation System.
+This is the database file and physical model for the Happy Valley Kennels (HVK) Reservation System. <br>

+It was created in and is openable in Oracle Data Modeler.